Hiking near Farmington, Maine

 Mt.
 Blue State Park

 Spectacular views of Mt.
 Blue and surrounding mountains ring this lakeside park that boasts a wide variety of year-round activities.
 Just 25 minutes from Wilson Lake Inn in the mountainous region of western Maine, Mt.
-Blue State Park offers visitors an extensive network of trails and winter camping, miles of snowshoe trails, groomed and ungroomed cross-country ski trails, and snowmobile trails, as well as an ice skating rink, sliding hill, and warming hut on Center Hill.
+Blue State Park offers visitors an extensive network of trails and winter camping, miles of snowshoe trails, groomed and ungroomed cross-county ski trails, as well as snowmobile trails.
+There is also an ice skating rink, sliding hill and warming hut on Center Hill.